-Since this decision the ICO has issued an opinion in the use of this technology by law enforcement in public places and has published its report on its investigation into such use.
+Earlier this year the ICO issued an opinion in the use of this technology by law enforcement in public places.
 The ICO’s opinion makes the following points:

 - Data protection law applies to use of LFR because it involves the processing of personal data

-- The use of LFR for law enforcement purposes is sensitive processing because it involves processing biometric data of members of the public for the purposes of uniquely identifing an individual
+- The use of LFR for law enforcement purposes is sensitive processing because it involves processing biometric data of members of the public for the purposes of uniquely identifying an individual

 - Controllers must identify a lawful basis for LFR and have an appropriate policy document in place at the time of processing

 - In the absence of individual consent, the processing must be “strictly necessary” for the law enforcement purposes

 The ICO has raised significant concerns about the creation of watchlists that are compiled using custody images that should have been deleted from police systems or are compiled from images with uncertain provenance where accuracy may be an issue (for example sourced from social media).